Improved DIQKD protocols with finite-size analysis: Main protocol

 Note that in general, the optimal parameter values (especially for $\alpha$ and $\alpha'$) would depend heavily on $n$.
-To get an estimate for the asymptotic scaling of $\lkey$, we can choose all the $\eps$ parameters to take some constant values satisfying the desired completeness and soundness bounds, then choose~\cite{DFR20,DF19}
+To get an estimate for the asymptotic scaling of $\lkey$, we can choose all the $\eps$ parameters to take some constant values satisfying the desired completeness and soundness bounds, set $\cperp=\g(1)$ (this ensures the formula~\eqref{eq:Khat} later is independent of $\gamma$), then choose~\cite{DFR20,DF19}